DKFZ-ODCF/nf-bam2fastq/README.md

 test/test1.sh test-results/ $profile
 ```

-This will create a test environment with `nextflow` (using Conda) and run the tests.
-For the test itself you can use a local Conda environment or a Docker container, dependent on whether you set `$profile` to "conda" or "docker", respectively.

-The integration tests are also run in Travis CI.
+This will create a test Conda environment in `test-results/nextflowEnv` and then run the tests.
+For the tests itself you can use a local Conda environment or a Docker container, dependent on whether you set `$profile` to "conda" or "docker", respectively.
+These integration tests are also run in Travis CI.

 ## Manual container release

-The container contains a Conda installation and is pretty big.
+The container includes a Conda installation and is pretty big.
 It should only be released if its content is actually changed.
-For instance, it would be perfectly fine to have a workflow version 1.6.5 but still use the container for 1.2.7.
+For instance, it would be perfectly fine to have a workflow version 1.6.5 but still refer to an old container for 1.2.7.

-This is an outline of the procedure to release the container to Github Container Registry:
+This is an outline of the procedure to release the container to [Github Container Registry](https://github.com/orgs/DKFZ-ODCF/packages):

 1. Set the version that you want to release as variable.
+For the later commands you can set the Bash variable
    ```bash
    versionTag=1.0.0
    ```